@ditsmod/body-parser

 }

-import { controller, route, SingletonRequestContext } from '@ditsmod/core';
+import { controller, SingletonRequestContext } from '@ditsmod/core';

-@controller({ isSingleton: true })
+@controller({ scope: 'ctx' })

 export class SomeController {